Beyond boundaries: Gary Lorden's groundbreaking contributions to sequential analysis

 \subsubsection{Composite Hypotheses}

 For testing separated hypotheses $\theta\le\theta_0$ vs.\ $\theta\ge \theta_1>\theta_0$ about the 1-dimensional parameter~$\theta$ of an exponential family, \citet[][Section~3]{Lorden83} constructs an asymptotically optimal 3-stage test utilizing a description of the optimal stopping boundary related to Schwarz's~\citeyearpar{Schwarz-AMS1962} study of Bayes asymptotic shapes for fully sequential tests, described in Section~\ref{ssec:GLR}.
 Let $n(\theta)$ denote the expected sample size to Schwarz's boundary under $\theta$.
-Lorden's test utilizes the ``worst case'' competing parameter value~$\theta^*\in(\theta_0,\theta_1)$, which is characterized as the unique solution of \eqref{thetaast2SPRT} and which maximizes the expected sample size~$n(\theta^*)=\max_\theta n(\theta)\equiv n^\star$, given by \eqref{thetaast2SPRT}.
+Lorden's test utilizes the ``worst case'' competing parameter value~$\theta^*\in(\theta_0,\theta_1)$ which maximizes the expected sample size~$n(\theta^*)=\max_\theta n(\theta)\equiv n^\star$.
 The first stage size of Lorden's procedure is a fixed fraction of $n^\star$.
 If the procedure does not stop after the first stage, utilizing Schwarz's boundary, the second stage brings the total sample size to $\min\{n^\star,(1+\varepsilon)n(\widehat{\theta})\}$, where $\widehat{\theta}$ is the MLE of $\theta$ from the first stage data and $\varepsilon\searrow 0$ is a chosen sequence.
 Finally, if needed, the third stage brings the total sample size up to $n^\star$.
 Under \eqref{rat.alpha.bdd}, \citet[][Theorem~1]{Lorden83} proves that this test asymptotically minimizes the expected sample size to first order, not just for $\theta$ in the hypotheses but uniformly in $\theta$ over any interval in the parameter space containing $[\theta_0,\theta_1]$.
 The first order term is of order $\log\alpha_i^{-1}$, as above, and the second order term is of order $O(((\log\alpha_i^{-1})\log\log\alpha_i^{-1})^{1/2})$, $i=0,1$.

 These results were extended to asymptotically optimal 3-stage tests of multidimensional parameters in \citet{Bartroff06b} and \citet{Bartroff08c}, and more general multidimensional composite hypotheses in \citet{Bartroff08}.
 On the other hand, Lorden's procedures were generalized to optimal $k$-stage tests, for arbitrary $k\ge 3$, in \citet{Bartroff06,Bartroff07c}.